briandconnelly/nicheconstruct/paper/03_results.md

 Without any opportunity for adaptation ($L=0$), cooperators are swiftly eliminated in competition with defectors (Figure 1A).
 Despite an initial lift due to increased productivity, the cost of cooperation becomes disadvantageous as migration mixes the initially isolated populations.
 When there are opportunties for adaptation ($L=5$) but no niche construction ($\epsilon=0$), cooperators are maintained transiently (Figure 1B).
-Here, the additional mutational opportunities provided by their larger sizes allows cooperator populations to more quickly adapt to their environment.
+Here, larger cooperator populations can more quickly adapt to their environment.
-As previously described by @HANKSHAW, however, cooperation is subsequently lost as *adapted* defector populations arise via mutation.
+As previously described by @HANKSHAW, however, cooperation is subsequently lost once populations become fully adapted to their environment.
+Once this has occurred, adapted defectors that arise via mutation at the cooperation locus have a selective advantage and drive cooperators from the population.
-When niche construction ins incorporated, cooperation persists (Figure 1C).
+However, when niche construction creates selective feedbacks, cooperation persists in 13 of 18 replicate populations (Figure 2A).

 ## Fitness Increases Alone do not Support Persisting Cooperation